sudar/wp-plugin-in-github/README.md

 Here is the list of things that I want to implement.
 Pull requests are welcome :)

+- Delete files from svn that have been removed in the directory
 - Ability to automatically show screenshots
 - Find ways to speed up things in the clone script
 - Add batch support in the clone script